 How we tested

 The testing process for these headphones was a rigorous one.
 We wanted to put them through the paces of normal use, focusing on what would be most important to the user.
-We examined design and comfort over time, learned every control, listened to various music genres, tested out the active noise cancellation, put the batteries to the test and read up on warranties.
+We examined design and comfort over time, learned every control, listened to various music genres, tested out the active noise cancellation and noise isolation, put the batteries to the test and read up on warranties.
 Throughout the process, we cross-compared these features with whichever headphones were best in the category.

 Read on for the categories and their breakdowns.

 - Bass: To determine how deep of a frequency each headphone was capable of, we listened to “Bad Guy” by Billie Eilish and “Royals” by Lorde.
 Both of these songs feature very deep, intense bass.
 We also listened to these songs to find out how much satisfying bassy kick each pair of headphones was capable of.

 - Compression: In audio, compression is used to amplify very quiet sounds and reduce the volume of very loud sounds.
 Too much compression, however, can obscure higher frequency tones and muffle deeper ones.
 In this subcategory, we listened for the right amount of compression.
 If tones were shrill or we heard audio artifacts like crackling, there wasn’t enough.
 If tones in the higher range felt muted and/or tones in the lower range were muddled, there was too much.
 We listened for these qualities in “Bad Guy” by Billie Eilish and “Jazz Crimes” by Joshua Redman.
 The former is a song that features extremely deep tones, and the latter features quiet, subtle instrumentals as well as blaring saxophone and drums.